-We hope the project’s outcomes will be of interest to scholars of cultural and diplomatic history, of Ottoman and British nineteenth-century politics, of women’s travel- and life-writing, of Orientalism, and of many other fields, as well as to a broader audience attracted by the immediacy and vitality of Liston’s writing.
+We hope the project’s various outcomes will be of interest to scholars of cultural and diplomatic history, of Ottoman and British nineteenth-century politics, of women’s travel- and life-writing, and of Orientalism, as well as to a broader audience attracted by the immediacy and vitality of Liston’s writing.

-The following short video introduces the Listons and Henrietta’s Constantinople journal:
+The following short video, featuring project member and National Library curator Dora Petherbridge, introduces the Listons and Henrietta’s Constantinople journal: